What is Employee or Workers’ Compensation Fraud? and Why you should care about Employee Injury Fraud

-Employee fraud or workers' compensation fraud costs the Washington State workers' compensation system millions of dollars each year.
+Employee or workers’ compensation fraud costs the Washington State workers’ compensation system millions of dollars each year.
 Employers, employees, insurance carriers and Washington consumers pay the cost of fraud in lost jobs and profit, lower wages and benefits, and higher costs for services and premiums.

 Workers’ compensation fraud can be committed by employees, employers, health care providers, attorneys and others.
 The amount assessed by the Department of Labor & Industries through administrative fraud orders, settlements, assessments and court orders in fiscal year 2000 was $30.4 million.

 L&I is serious about detecting, investigating and deterring fraud.
 The department’s fraud investigation staff works with state and federal law enforcement, and other regulatory agencies, to detect and prosecute individuals and businesses involved in fraudulent activity related to Industrial Insurance.
 Investigations often lead to criminal prosecution and recovery of money.

 To learn more about what workers’ compensation fraud really is and about what L&I is doing to reduce it, look at the different types of workers’ compensation fraud listed below.

 What does the law say about workers’ compensation fraud?

 Fraud comes in many forms.
 It ranges from a business under-reporting worker’s hours to providers billing for services not performed, to an injured worker collecting time-loss compensation benefits while working at another job.
 All of this costs Washington workers and employers millions of dollars each year.
 The Washington State Legislature has provided statutory authority to L&I to punish those businesses, health care providers, and workers who commit Workers’ Compensation fraud.